 We service midwest patients of Illinois.
-Our offices are located in Peoria, Illinois and Perkin, Illinois.
+Our offices are located in Peoria, Illinois.
 Patients from other areas are treated as well.
 Simply contact us at (309) 692-9898 for more details.

 About 30 million men in the United States have experienced erectile dysfunction.
 So, it’s more common than you think.